danioh04/danioh04/README.md

 # Hi, I'm Daniel.
-I'm an undergraduate computer science student at Georgia Tech specializing in artificial intelligence and information internetworking.
+I'm an undergraduate computer science student at Georgia Tech specializing in artificial intelligence and information internetworks.